🌰 seedling

 5. Review at the end.
 The agent returns a ranked list of candidate improvements with evidence.

-The discipline is refusing to micromanage.
-Every time the human intervenes to nudge the agent toward a “promising” direction, the experimentation loop slows down and inherits the human’s biases about what will work.
+The discipline is staying out.
+Every time the human nudges the agent toward a “promising” direction, the experimentation loop slows and inherits the human’s biases.

 The Karpathy GPT-2 example

-Karpathy applied this to his own GPT-2 training repo — code he had hand-tuned over literal decades.
-The agent, left to run, found:
+Karpathy applied this to his own GPT-2 training repo, code he had hand-tuned over decades.
+The agent found:

-• Weight decay on value embeddings had not been correctly applied (the agent discovered this by ablating)
+• Weight decay on value embeddings was misconfigured (the agent discovered this by ablating)

-• Adam beta parameters were improperly tuned for his particular setup
+• Adam beta parameters were poorly tuned for his particular setup

 • Joint interactions between hyperparameters that he had missed because he’d only tuned one at a time

-The embarrassing-in-a-good-way result: code that had been the product of years of careful manual work still had low-hanging fruit an agent could find in one overnight run.
-The implication is that most hand-tuned research code has more of this hiding in it than researchers want to admit.
+The humbling result: code refined over years of careful manual work still had low-hanging fruit an agent found in one overnight run.
+Most hand-tuned research code probably harbors more of this than researchers want to admit.

 His framing: “I shouldn’t be a bottleneck.”